Dynamical Magic Transitions in Monitored Clifford+T Circuits: Summary of the main results

 As we shall show, the entanglement can set the probability to stabilizer-purify: For stabilizer states, volume- or area-law scaling of the entanglement entropy implies most stabilizer generators are delocalized or localized, respectively (cf. App.~\ref{app:bulkMons}).
 Using this, we shall show that a single $T$ gate is stabilizer-purified with high probability in $\exp (n)$ time or $\mathcal{O}(1)$ time in the volume- and area-law phase, respectively (see Sec.~\ref{sec:SPTime_purifier} and App.~\ref{app:bulkMons}).

 This will allow us to show that the entanglement and the magic transitions can coincide.
-We focus on a regime with one $T$ gate occurring in every $\mathrm{poly}(n)$ time-step (i.e., circuit layer).
+We focus on a regime with one $T$ gate occurring in every $\mathrm{poly}(n)$ time-steps (i.e., circuit layers).
 In this case, in the area-law phase, as the magic from each $T$ gate stabilizer-purifies in $\mathcal{O}(1)$ time, the $T$ gates are sufficiently far apart to enable SP one $T$ gate at a time.
 The area law thus implies easy PBC simulation.
-In contrast, in the volume-law phase, there are not enough monitors to SP: $T$ gates occur every $\sim \mathrm{poly}(n)$ time-steps but each requires $\exp (n)$ time to stabilizer-purify; hence, we expect a hard PBC phase since the stabilizer rank in the original circuit blows up, magic spreads, and the MSR measurements are delocalized.
+In contrast, in the volume-law phase, there are not enough monitors to SP: $T$ gates occur every $\sim \mathrm{poly}(n)$ time-steps but each requires $\exp (n)$ time to stabilizer-purify; hence, we expect a hard PBC phase since the stabilizer rank in the original circuit blows up, magic spreads (as we argue in Sec.~\ref{sec:SPTgate} and App.~\ref{app:CCM}), and the MSR measurements are delocalized.
 We find remarkable agreement between these expectations (see Sec.~\ref{sec:SPtime_implications}) and numerical simulations of the runtime proxy (see Sec.~\ref{sec:CPXtrans}), which confirm the link between entanglement and magic transitions in this regime.